kubernetes/kubernetes/cluster/addons/README.md

 1. Creating objects from new manifests
   1. This is done for manifests that do not correspond to existing API objects with the same basename
-1. Updating objects whose basename is the samem but whose versions changed.
+1. Updating objects whose basename is the same, but whose versions changed.
   1. The update is currently performed by removing the old object and creating the new one.
 In the future, rolling update of replication controllers will be implemented to keep the add-on services up and running during update of add-on